Fractional Edgeworth expansions for one-dimensional heavy-tailed random variables and applications: Introduction and overview of the results

-The proofs involve a careful analysis of the laws $p^n_X(\cdot)$ and $p^n_{\bar{X}}(\cdot)$ in terms of their characteristic functions.
 The modification idea is natural and has shown to be very fruitful for example in \cite{Frometa2018} where the authors used it to obtain better convergence rates of a truncated Green's function in $\bb Z^2$.
-Furthermore we provide explicit potential kernel bounds for $\alpha \in [1,2)$: